novoda/react-native-workshop/slides.md

 <Hello name="Daniele" />
 ```

-> Note that, in this case, since we don't accept children (components inside our component), the component has only one tag, which is called self closing, and terminates with `/>` instead of just `>`.
+> Note that, in this case, since we don't accept children (components inside our component), the component has only one tag, which is called self-closing, and terminates with `/>` instead of just `>`.

 Extract a `TodoItem` component, that accepts a `name` parameter, and substitute the `Text`s with it.

 ---
 # Lists
-Our todo list is coming up quite well, but it won't scroll!
+Our to-do list is coming up quite well, but it won't scroll!

 There are a few possible solutions to it:

 1. Using `ScrollView` instead of our `View` element would make it scrollable.
 2. Using `FlatList`, a similar concept to `RecyclerView` on Android and `UICollectionView` on iOS.

-`ScrollView` is usually picked when we have a fixed layout that might not fit in the container, `FlatList` is used when we have an arbitrary amount of data and we want to render only the components that are visible on screen.
+`ScrollView` is usually picked when we have a fixed layout that might not fit in the container, `FlatList` is used when we have an arbitrary amount of data and we want to render only the components that are visible on the screen.
 We will go with `FlatList`.

 `FlatList` accepts various properties, we will focus on 2 of them: